-If you have no appropriate person such as a family member to support you, you may be eligible for independent advocacy.
+If you have no appropriate person such as a family member to support you in the needs assessment and care planning process, you may be eligible for independent advocacy.
 This applies where you have substantial difficulty understanding or retaining relevant information, using or weighing that information, or communicating your views, wishes or feelings by any relevant means.